 - Antiquing: Map out a cluster of antique shops and window shop on a Sunday afternoon.
 This is delightful!

 - Reading and Book Signing: Check out ads at your local library, coffee store, and bookstore to find out when a favorite author is in town.
+Ahead of time, read parts of one of their book out loud to one another (borrow from the library if you don’t already own one).

 - Outdoor Movie: Many cities and towns sponsor outdoor movies for free.
 If this is not the case, locate an outdoor movie theater (hint: scroll down once you get to this website).
 Bring your own snacks, pop the seat back, and tune into a fun night.